The Importance of Automating Systems Management

 Astute IT directors are using automated management solutions as part of their everyday systems and operating a policy of management by exception by introducing “smart monitoring”.
 Most of the time 80% of all computer systems will be functioning appropriately; “smart monitoring” identifies the other 20% and gives an early warning to system administrators if the status changes or conditions outside the expected occur.
 Many managed service companies are successfully using smart monitoring to take on more business without expanding their headcount and, in addition, are reducing the overall cost of their managing their systems.

-In today’s pressurised and competitive environment automated systems management is no longer a luxury – it’s a necessity for minimising risk and ensuring the continuing viability of any business, regardless of its size.
+In today’s pressurized and competitive environment automated systems management is no longer a luxury – it’s a necessity for minimizing risk and ensuring the continuing viability of any business, regardless of its size.